IBM/ddc-cloud-native-security-labs/docs/lab-03/README.md

 Now with our builds run, we can deploy our application.
 Previously we used a kubernetes deployment object to do this however this time we will use an OpenShift deployment configuration.

 Both objects are similar and will accomplish the same goals however with deployment configs you have greater control of your application's deployment behavior.
 You also have the option to set automated triggers to kick off builds and deploys based on image, configuration, or git repository changes.
-Due to a limitation in our workshop environment, we will not be exploring triggers and utilizing image streams with the integrated OpenShift registry, however, if you would like to take a look at a template that automates the entire build and deploy process with triggers, check out the [this example template](./exampleTemplate.yaml) found in the workshop repo.
+Due to a limitation in our workshop environment, we will not be exploring triggers and utilizing image streams with the integrated OpenShift registry.

 1. Let's check out the deployment config template: